deanshub/granite/README.md

 # Granite

-A modern file explorer and editor built with Next.js, featuring a clean interface and powerful editing capabilities.
+If you ever wanted an Obsidian web app, this is it.
+A modern file explorer and markdown editor built with Next.js, featuring a clean interface and powerful editing capabilities.

 ## Features